KPI: Women applicants who gain roles with TfW

 Forward look

-We are continuing to focus on our Early Talent to build a strong pipeline of future leaders, prioritising diversity and inclusion which is important to our success.
-We will continue to offer training and leadership programmes to ensure our colleagues are engaged and offer career development opportunities.
+We are continuing to focus on our Early Talent to build a strong pipeline of future leaders, we will continue to offer training and leadership programmes to ensure our colleagues are engaged and offer career development opportunities.